larusba/doc2graph/README.md

 # document-grapher
 Convert JSON from document-oriented DB to neo4j graph.

+This project is in BETA version, so it's absolutely no warranty.

 DocumentGrapher is a project for synchronization from document-oriented database to Neo4J.
 The goal is to allow graph analizes on documental data using Neo4j; documents are stored into Neo4j reusing existing nodes so we can analyze document relationships.
 Nowadays only exists the Couchbase connector, but the infrastructure can be connected with every source.